Getting Started

 From your dashboard, go to Products and click Add Product.

-• Name — The display name customers will see (e.g., "Bugflow")
+• Name — The display name customers will see (e.g., "Airstudio")

-• URL — A unique slug for this product (e.g., bugflowshpcr.io/your-team/bugflow)
+• URL — A unique slug used in registry paths and install paths (e.g., airstudioshpcr.io/your-team/airstudio)

 • Logo — Optional product icon